 Primatology was a male-dominated field then, and Goodall says women were generally not accepted when she first began researching.
-But she helped to change that.
-Her groundbreaking work at Gombe would go on to be widely publicized by National Geographic, and challenge several long-held scientific beliefs of the time about chimp behavior.
+But through her groundbreaking work, Goodall helped to change that, inspiring countless young people to pursue scientific careers.

 “[Use of tools] was supposed to be unique to humans,” explains Goodall.
 That early discovery brought in National Geographic — including photographer Hugo van Lawick, who became her first husband — and engendered the public perception of Goodall as a cultural icon.

 The captivating footage Lawick captured showed Greybeard creating and using tools to “fish” for termites.
-The chimpanzees employed grass stalks and twigs stripped of their leaves in order to capture and eat the insects.
+The chimpanzees skillfully employed grass stalks and twigs stripped of their leaves in order to capture and eat insects.

 “It was his footage that went around the world,” says Goodall.
 “So all the scientists who refused to believe this young woman — why should they bother, she hadn’t even been to college — they had to believe because they saw the film.”

 “[Not] minds capable of solving problems, and certainly not emotions,” she adds. “[Chimps are] so like us that scientists had to stop thinking about us as being completely separate from the animal kingdom.“

 A lifelong animal lover, Goodall became a vegetarian in the 1970s.
 “For me, the starting point was ethical,” she says.“It all began when I read Peter Singer’s Book.”

 Singer is an Australian moral philosopher with a secular, utilitarian approach.
-His book, “Animal Liberation: A New Ethics for Our Treatment of Animals,” was first published in 1975.
+His book, Animal Liberation: A New Ethics for Our Treatment of Animals, was first published in 1975.
 In it, Singer explores non-human animals’ ability to experience suffering, particularly within factory farming.

-“Animal Liberation” is often cited as a formative influence on the entire modern animal rights movement.
+Animal Liberation is often cited as a formative influence on the entire modern animal rights movement.
 The book also popularized the term “speciesism” to describe human oppression of non-human animals.

 “I didn’t know about factory farms up until that point, I was out in Gombe and I had no idea that they existed,” continues Goodall.
 “The next time I saw meat on my plate I thought ‘ah, that symbolizes fear, pain, death.’
 And I didn’t eat anymore ever again.”

-According to the Sentience Institute, factory farms raise around 99 percent of farmed animals in the U.S. While Compassion in World Farming says that 70 percent of all animals farmed in the UK come from factory farms.
-Around the world, the meat industry rears approximately 70 billion farm animals every single year.
-In addition to causing animal cruelty, factory farming also creates carbon and pollutes air, water, and land.
-It is responsible for extensive and varied habitat destruction.
+According to the Sentience Institute, factory farms raise around 99 percent of farmed animals in the U.S. While in the UK, Compassion in World Farming reports that 70 percent of all farmed animals are intensively raised.

+Globally, the meat industry rears approximately 70 billion farm animals every single year.
+In addition to causing animal cruelty, this creates significant greenhouse gas emissions and pollutes air, water, and land.
+Overall, it is responsible for varied and comprehensive habitat destruction worldwide.

-“A lot of water is needed to change vegetable to animal protein,” adds Goodall.
+“A lot of water is needed to change vegetable to animal protein,” explains Goodall.
 “Then all these billions of animals all over the world they produce methane gas in their digestion, which is a very virulent greenhouse gas.”

-Roots & Shoots
+The Roots & Shoots Program

 “Different people have different responses to their loss of hope.
 And they told me they felt that way because we had compromised their future and there was nothing they could do about it,” says Goodall.“I told them to get together and choose projects to make the world better.”